Craving the taste of summer? Well then, this Salmon with Mango Salsa and Sticky Rice will be sure to please.

 - Buy as much salmon as you will eat.

-- Serve with a sticky rice.
-(I actually used a sushi rice because it was what I had on hand.
-If you use a sushi rice; note that it will only be sticky on the first night.)
+- Serve with sticky rice.
+I used sushi rice because it was what I had on hand.
+If you use sushi rice; know that it will only be sticky on the first night.

 For more Summery recipes:

 Gluten Free Coconut Shrimp with Peach Lime Sauce

 Thai Chicken Chopped Salad with Creamy Thai Peanut Sauce (easy!)

 Teriyaki Salmon – Gluten Free – The BEST Homemade Teriyaki Sauce!

 Strawberry Balsamic Chicken Salad with Candied Walnuts & Feta Cheese

 Greek Chicken Souvlaki Lunch Bowls with (easy!)
 Tzatziki Sauce